dperique/commentary_openstack-helm/README.md

 ## Next Steps

+* Add more image types for say ubuntu and centos
+* Setup networking so that machines outside of teh all-in-one BM can reach my VMs.
 * Try out the multi-node instructions.
 * Get more understanding about what openstack-helm actually is and does.
 * Eventually run this on a 5 node k8s cluster.